visit-dav/visit/src/doc/cli_manual/functions.rst

   SetTimeSliderState(state) -> integer

-state : type
+state : integer
     A zero-based integer containing the time state that we want to make active.

-return value : integer
+return type : CLI_return_t
     The SetTimeSliderState function returns 1 on success and 0 on failure.